-Testing impairment of goodwill arising from the acquisition of IBIS
+Testing impairment of goodwill arising from the acquisition of IBIS:

-For determining the recoverable amounts of IBIS as of December 31, 2013, the Company's management used the value in use, which is calculated using the estimated future cash flow expected to be generated from this cash-generating unit, as determined in the budget for the next five years (and additional residual year) and used third party's evaluations.
+For determining the recoverable amounts of IBIS as of December 31, 2014, the Company's management used the value in use, which is calculated by an independent valuation using the estimated future cash flows expected to be generated from this cash-generating unit, as determined in the budget for the next five years (and additional residual year).
 The pre-tax discount rate which was used to discount the cash flow is 19%.
 The projected cash flow for a period exceeding five years was estimated using a permanent growth rate of 3%.
 This growth rate is determined based on the Company's long-term growth expectations and market expectations regarding future inflation.